-- Eliquis might also interact with particular medications that are usually taken whenever there’s a medical emergency.
-You or your family member must update your doctor whether or not you are taking Apixaban, in case of an emergency medical situation.
-Tell your doctor immediately if you experience any of these side effects while taking this medication:
+- Eliquis may also interact with particular medications that are usually taken whenever there’s a medical emergency.
+You or your family member must update your doctor whether or not you are taking Eliquis Apixaban, in case of an emergency medical situation.
+Tell your doctor immediately if you experience any of these adverse reactions while taking this medication:

 - Tingling or numbness, especially in the legs

 - Muscle weakness, especially in the feet or legs

 - Loss of control of your bowels or bladder

 Never consume Apixaban if you are suffering from active bleeding or an artificial heart valve.
 This medication may result in easy bruising or bleeding.
 As much as possible, avoid doing activities that may heighten your risk of injury or bleeding while taking Eliquis, Apixaban.

 If you hurt yourself or are in pain, contact your doctor immediately, especially if you injure your head.
 Honestly tell your doctor or physician that you are taking Eliquis Apixaban before going through any dental or medical procedure.